-We believe that this name better describes the functionality of the product and will help our current and potential customers understand its use.
+As an agile budgeting tool, we believe that this name better describes the functionality of the product and will help our current and potential customers understand its use.

 Don’t worry, though, it is still the same product with the same functionalities just with the following updates.

 This release focuses on improving the customer experience

 The name change is only a small part of improving the customer experience.
 We’ve also vastly updated the UI by reworking the folio and portfolio overview screens and adding new summaries to the staff, costs, and revenue section.

 To top it all off, we’ve also added the ability to add folio and portfolio gadgets to your JIRA or Confluence dashboards to make budgeting in JIRA even better.

 Reworked folio and portfolio overview screens